 It is important to note that ellaOne cannot be used as a regular method of contraception, and if repeatedly used can disrupt your natural menstrual cycle.
 However, to prevent unplanned pregnancy, emergency contraceptives such as ellaOne have proven to be beneficial for many women who have had unprotected sex, or when their normal method of contraception has failed.
-Emergency contraception should not be taken lightly and reputable online health clinics such as euroClinix work with registered doctors and pharmacies to ensure that such medication is safe and suitable for you.
+Emergency contraception should not be taken lightly and reputable online health clinics such as euroClinix work with qualified doctors and pharmacies to ensure that such medication is safe and suitable for you.
 We also provide a quick and discreet delivery service to ensure full confidentiality.

 To find out more about ellaOne, you can visit our ellaOne page, which will provide more information on this emergency contraceptive.

 If you would like to know more about the abortion pill, you may wish to contact the British Pregnancy Advisory Service (BPAS), a registered charity and non-profit organisation that offers reproductive health services and advice.